 Work From Home

-Page 1 - Why Our
+Page 1 - Vote for Me

 Page 2 - Dispatches & Briefs -

-Page 8 - Happiness (cont. from page 1) * What if everyone does it? -
+Page 8 - Loving (cont. from page 1) -

 Page 10 - Chatham Opinion Line -

 Page 11 - Chatham Opinion Line -

 Page 12 - Chatham Comunidad - Tertulia Compaginar — Reseña e invitación * Tertulia Compaginar — a Spanish-Language Book Club|

 “Inexpensive and Creative Ways to Market Your Small Business” will be the topic of a free business seminar to be held from 6:30 to 9 p.m.
 Oct.
 14 at the Central Carolina Community College’s Chatham County Campus in Pittsboro.
 Emily Ballance, professional speaker and entrepreneur who has successfully owned and marketed two businesses for more than 25 years, will present the seminar.
 "Many business owners think they have to spend a lot of money on marketing, but that’s not true," said Ballance, who noted there are many ways to market that don’t cost a dime and lots of creative low cost ideas as well.
 "The same approaches don’t work for everyone, so we will take time to discuss which ones work best for different kinds of businesses."

 The seminar will be held at the Chatham County Campus of Central Carolina Community College (CCCC), Building 1, Room 229, in Pittsboro.
 It is sponsored by the CCCC Small Business Center (SBC), is free and open to the public.

 Sustainable Speaker Series features leader in NC Sustainable energy